HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Adding Admin Group Configuration in WAS Console for User Access Control

 For added security one can configure an admin group to be able to delete comments.
-Fro that a new configuration in the WAS Console is needed.
+From that a new configuration in the WAS Console is needed.
 In WAS Console, go to **Resources > Resources Environment Providers > WCM_WCMConfigService > Custom properties > New Property**.
 Input the details below:

 - Name: comments.admin.group
 - Value: cn=wpsadmins,o=defaultWIMFileBasedRealm